GOGEBIC COMMUNITY COLLEGE • E 4946 Jackson Road Ironwood MI 49938 • P: 800.682.5910

-- Request a Personal Identification Number (PIN) at the FAFSA website or at www.pin.ed.gov.
-The PIN is your electronic signature when completing the FAFSA online.
-You will need your PIN throughout the federal aid process as well as throughout your educational career.
-One of your parents will also need a PIN if you are considered a dependent student according to the FAFSA definition.
+- Request a FSA ID.
+There is a direct link for you to create your FSA ID on the FAFSA website.
+The FSA ID is your electronic signature when completing the FAFSA online.
+You will need your FSA ID throughout the federal aid process as well as throughout your educational career.
+One of your parents will also need a FSA ID if you are considered a dependent student according to the FAFSA definition.

 - Submit your FAFSA online to the FAFSA Processing Center.
 File the FAFSA as soon after January 1 as possible.

 - Review your SAR for accuracy.
 This report contains the information you provided on your FAFSA.
 If the SAR is correct and you listed GCC as a college choice, keep it for your records.
 If it is incorrect or you did not list GCC as a college choice, you need to go back online to the FAFSA website and make the necessary corrections.
-You will also be asked to sign the form with your PIN.
-After all corrections are made and the form is signed, submit the form to the FAFSA Processing Center.
+You will also be asked to sign the FAFSA with your PIN.
+After all corrections are made and the FAFSA is signed, submit the application to the FAFSA Processing Center.

 - Submit all requested documentation to the GCC Financial Aid Office.
-You will receive a letter(s) from the Financial Aid Office (pending file completion) after the FAFSA has been submitted telling you what is needed to complete your file.
+You will receive a letter(s) from the Financial Aid Office after the FAFSA has been submitted telling you what is needed (if applicable) to complete your file.
 Your file is placed on hold until the additional information is received.
+Upon file completion, your award proposal will be mailed to you.

-- Review your financial aid award to determine if the resources are adequate to meet your college expenses.
-If you are eligible for financial aid, you will receive an award letter from GCC listing the types and amounts of financial aid being offered.
-Read the award letter carefully and understand all of the information.
+- Review your award proposal to determine if the resources are adequate to meet your college expenses.
+The award proposal will list the types and amounts of financial aid being offered.
+Read the award proposal carefully and understand all of the information.
 If you are ineligible for need-based financial aid, you will receive a letter listing other funding options and alternatives.
-Students with complete files begin receiving financial aid awards in May.
-Your financial aid is not official until an award letter is received from the GCC Financial Aid Office.
+Students with complete files begin receiving financial aid awards in April.
+Your financial aid is not official until you receive your award proposal from the GCC Financial Aid Office and you have been accepted for admission to GCC.
+Keep this document for your records.

 - Calculate your educational costs (tuition, fees, books, room/board, travel and miscellaneous) to determine if your financial aid will be sufficient to meet your expenses.
-If you believe additional assistance of some type will be necessary after reviewing your financial aid award and expenses, you will need to investigate scholarships, grants and loans offered by outside professional, business and private organizations.
+If you believe additional assistance of some type will be necessary after reviewing your financial aid award and expenses, you will need to investigate scholarships, grants and loans offered by outside professional, business and private organizations as well as federal student loans.
 Never begin attending college without knowing the cost of your education.

 - Submit a work-study application and all required work-study documentation, if you have been awarded college work-study.
 The materials are mailed to the students who are participating in the College Work-Study Program in July and students receive their job placements in August.

-- Apply for a student loan if you would like to participate in the loan program.
-All students who are applying for a student loan are required to submit a Master Promissory Note (loan application) online, return the Federal Direct Student Loan Request Form to the GCC Financial Aid Office and complete an online loan entrance interview.
+- Apply for a federal student loan if you would like to participate in the loan program.
+All students who are applying for a student loan are required to submit the online Master Promissory Note (loan application), return the Federal Direct Student Loan Request Form to the GCC Financial Aid Office and complete an online loan entrance interview.
 Student loan materials are mailed with your financial aid proposal.
 Visit www.studentloans.gov for additional information.
+Student loans are only approved for educational expenses.

-- Apply for a GCC scholarship by filling out and submitting a scholarship application to the GCC Financial Aid Office.
+- Apply for a GCC scholarship by filling out and submitting the online scholarship application.
 Applications can be found online at www.gogebic.edu by clicking on Financial Aid.
+The application will be available at the end of March.

 - Promptly notify the financial aid office of any outside or private scholarship, grant, or other types of student aid you have received or expect to receive.